jundalisay/sp/content/en/research/aristotle/metaphysics/book-14/part-1.md

 This substance must be enough.

-All philosophers make the first principles contraries. as in natural things, so also in the case of unchangeable substances.
+All philosophers make the first principles contraries in:
+- natural things
+- unchangeable substances

 But since there cannot be anything prior to the first principle of all things, the principle cannot be the principle and yet be an attribute of something else.

 To suggest this is like saying that the white is a first principle, not qua anything else but qua white, but yet that it is predicable of a subject, i.e. that its being white presupposes its being something else; this is absurd, for then that subject will be prior.